-You can provide access to iOS and Android mobile apps from Device Manager and App Controller.
+You can give users access to Worx and mobile apps on iOS and Android devices from Device Manager and App Controller.
 In Device Manager, you can deploy apps to devices by using deployment packages for iOS and Android.
-You can upload native, IPA, APK, and wrapped MDX files to App Controller 2.9 for publication to Worx Home and the Worx Store.
+You can upload native, IPA, APK, and wrapped MDX files to App Controller for publication to Worx Home and the Worx Store.
 In addition, if users click an app in the Worx Store that requires payment, the Apple App Store or Google Play store opens depending on the app type.
 Users can then pay for and then download and install the app to their device.

-Users can access mobile apps from Citrix Receiver or Worx Home.
+Users can access mobile apps from Worx Home.
 If you deploy StoreFront in your network, you can configure App Controller to send application lists to StoreFront.
 When users log on with Receiver, they can start, download and install mobile apps onto the device.

 Worx Home enables your users to enroll their devices into XenMobile for device management, and serves as both an enterprise app delivery mechanism and a support tool (chat or email).
 When Worx Home is installed on the user device, users have access to WorxMail, WorxWeb, and other mobile apps to which you provide access.